-Tonsillectomy In Children
+Tonsillectomy in Children

 WHAT YOU NEED TO KNOW:

 A tonsillectomy is surgery to remove your child's tonsils.
-Tonsils are 2 large

-  lumps of tissue in the back of your child's throat.
-Your child's tonsils may

-  need to be removed if he has frequent throat infections or trouble breathing
+Tonsils are 2 large lumps of tissue in the back of your child's throat.
+Your child's tonsils may need to be removed if he or she has frequent throat infections or trouble breathing during sleep.

-  during sleep.

-  What will happen during a tonsillectomy?
+What will happen during my child's tonsillectomy?

-  What will happen after a tonsillectomy?
+What will happen after my child's tonsillectomy?

-  What are the risks of a tonsillectomy?
+What are the risks of tonsillectomy?

 Care AgreementYou have the right to help plan your child's care.
-Learn about

-  your child's health condition and how it may be treated.
-Discuss treatment

-  options with your child's caregivers to decide what care you want for your
+Learn about your child's health condition and how it may be treated.
+Discuss treatment options with your child's healthcare providers to decide what care you want for your child.

-  child.
 The above information is an educational aid only.
-It is not intended as

-  medical advice for individual conditions or treatments.
-Talk to your doctor,

-  nurse or pharmacist before following any medical regimen to see if it is safe

-  and effective for you.
+It is not intended as medical advice for individual conditions or treatments.
+Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-  © 2016 Truven Health Analytics Inc. Information is for End User's use only and

-  may not be sold, redistributed or otherwise used for commercial purposes.
-All

-  illustrations and images included in CareNotes® are the copyrighted property of

-  A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 IBM Watson Micromedex